-This article is intended for those of you who want to understand your special friends who excitedly tell you about their theories.
+This article will help you understand your special friends who excitedly tell you about what they’ve learned.
 In order to understand these individuals, you must first understand their basic view of the world.
 Although you probably call your special friends, Conspiracy Theorists, this article will kindly refer to them as Critical Thinkers, a less stigmatizing term.
 See the definition section, for critical thinking.
 This attempt at a generalization obviously cannot apply to everyone, in every respect.

-- Most humans have two objectives, to maintain control of their stuff and acquire more stuff.
-If they can, they will establish a system to achieve these two objectives.
-If a system is effective, the humans with the most control will compete for control of this system.
-The system is complex and interconnected.
-Governments are only one part of the system and definitely not at the top.
+- Materialistic humans have two objectives, to maintain control of their stuff and acquire more stuff.
+If they can, they will establish a system to achieve these objectives.
+If the system is effective, other humans will compete for control of this system.
+The current control system is complex and interconnected.
+Governments are only one part of the system.
+They are not at the top.

 - In order for some people to control a significantly greater portion of stuff than others, they must manipulate the people who could take it from them.
 Since < 1% of the population controls the majority of the stuff, the 99% must be manipulated.

-- To effectively manipulate a human, that human’s beliefs must be manipulated.
+- To effectively manipulate a human, that human’s beliefs must be manipulated, since our beliefs are based on the information we receive.
 To manipulate belief, information must be controlled.
-In his book Propaganda, the famous publicist, Edward Bernays wrote: “If we understand the mechanism and motives of the group mind, it is now possible to control and regiment the masses according to our will without them knowing it.”
+In his book Propaganda, the famous publicist Edward Bernays wrote: “If we understand the mechanism and motives of the group mind, it is now possible to control and regiment the masses according to our will without them knowing it.”

 - The average person believes this is impossible, usually because they don’t understand tribalism or regimentation.

-- To control the main population, the system must do several things, including the following:
+- To control the main population, the system must do several things:

 - Separate people into tribes and set those tribes against each other.
 Edward Bernays used the word regiment.

-- Prevent tribes who are antagonistic to the system from forming and mobilizing.
+- Prevent tribes or individuals who are antagonistic to the system from forming and mobilizing.

 As a simple example, take a child and have them play video games all day.
 At the end of the day, what will consume their minds?
-Their experience of playing the games.
+Their experience of playing the games, the information they received from the games.
 Have fun attempting to talk to them about another topic.
 The video game became the child’s world.
 The programmers are the intelligence agencies who attempt to control what we get to experience, our game.

 - Intelligence agencies are the main control mechanism, charged with acquiring information about potential enemies of the control system.
 This includes all humans.

-- Politicians and bureaucrats use information from intelligence agencies to make their decisions.
+- Politicians and bureaucrats do not control the system.
+They use information from intelligence agencies to make their decisions.
 Whoever controls the intelligence agencies, controls government decisions.
-This is one reason why intelligence officials are never chosen by citizen vote.
+This is one reason why intelligence officials are never chosen by the public.
 These people are chosen by another tribe.